Sol-20: Collapse

 To add to their woes, Processor Technology had contracted North Star Computers to write a new version of the BASIC for the Sol machines.
 North Star then began selling the resulting North Star BASIC to other vendors as well.
 Processor Technology sued North Star, claiming the contract had been exclusive.
 The suit dragged on, hurting both companies before Processor Technology ultimately lost.
 To add to the injury, North Star then released a new 5.25-inch drive for the system that sold at half the cost of the Helios.
 A patch that allowed CP/M to run on the new drives killed off any interest in alternatives like PTDOS, and new business applications like WordStar and Electric Pencil soon cemented CP/M as the standard operating system for all S-100 machines.

 Processor Technology continued selling the Helios system and refused to consider replacing PTDOS with CP/M. Helios proved to be highly unreliable and resulted in a lawsuit by those owners that had purchased them.
 Meanwhile, the company introduced one of its few new products during this period, 32 and 64 kB memory cards based on dynamic RAM which was much denser than the older SRAMs.
 These began failing at an alarming rate, overwhelming the company's ability to repair them.

 These problems caused the company to go bankrupt, and the company was eventually liquidated on 14 May 1979.
+Talks of producing a successor to the Sol-20 between Felsenstein and a group of investors including Adam Osborne fell through after Felsenstein enumerated all the improvements that would need to be made to make it competitive in the burgeoning early 1980s home computer market.
+However, in 1980, he collaborated with a Swedish businessman named Mats Ingemanson and brought to market the Micro Expander, seen as the spiritual successor to the Sol-20.